 - Avoid name brands – When you’re budget conscious and trying to bulk, there is no real reason to stick to name brands.
 Most often, name brands and store brands have exactly the same ingredients.
 Instead, reach for the generic brand and save more!
 Usually, you’ll be able to get more product for less price because off-brands are always keen on encouraging sales.

 - Buy in bulk – Bulk shopping might feel strange at the start, but it’s going to save you in the long run.
-If you’re prepping a bulk season and know you’re going to be eating the same foods over and over, there’s no reason not to buy large quantities of what you’ll need in your pantry.
+If you’re prepping for the bulking season and know you’re going to be eating the same foods over and over, there’s no reason not to buy large quantities of what you’ll need in your cupboard.
 Dry goods, oils, spices, and even supplements purchased in bulk can help save plenty of money in the long run.

 - Freezers are your friends – Here’s a news flash: frozen vegetables and fruits have the exact same nutrient composition as their fresh counterparts.
 With the current advances in food preservation, there’s no reason not to buy frozen veg to have on hand for later.
 You’re going to get the same mineral and vitamin content without the worry that the produce will go bad.